charlesrroberts/Free-Music-Archive-Analysis/index.md

 ## Cleaning

-The data I am interested in analyzing was organized well so there wasn’t much of cleaning needed.
-I utilized Tableau Prep to clean up the column headers and remove unwanted columns.
-I created a calculated field in Tableau Prep to calculate how long each individual artist has been active on the website.
-I used the artist_date_created column which provides a date for when each artist became active on the website.
+The data I am interested in analyzing was organized well so there was not much cleaning needed.
+I use Tableau Prep to clean up the column headers and remove unwanted columns.
+I create a calculated field in Tableau Prep to find how long each individual artist has been active on the website.
+I use the artist_date_created column which provides a date for when each artist became active on the website.
 Since the data table includes data up to and including 2017, I decided to create a DATEDIFF calculation between artist_date_created and 2018-01-01.

 Artist Duration Calculated Field
 -	`DATEDIFF('day',[artist date_created], #2018-01-01#)`

 ## What genres of music are available on the Free Music Archive?

 My initial question when looking at the data is who uses the FMA?
-Initially, I wanted to find out what are the most popular genres on the FMA but I found that many artists categorize themselves by multiple genres for their music.
+Initially, I wanted to find the most popular genres on the FMA but I found that many artists categorize themselves by multiple genres for their music.
 It was difficult to analyze the top genre based on artist “listens” or “interest” data because of the overlap of multiple genres for each artist.
 I felt it was best to look at the number of tracks associated with each genre.

 ![Image](docs/assets/fma/Dashboard 0.png)

-I analyzed genre title and the number of tracks for each genre which shows that Experimental, Electronic and Rock genres have the highest number of tracks on the FMA compared to the other the music genres.
+I analyzed genre title and the number of tracks for each genre which shows that Experimental, Electronic and Rock genres have the highest number of tracks on the FMA compared to the other music genres.
 These results suggest that creators of Experimental music are predominant users of the FMA.

 ## Who are the most popular artists on the Free Music Archive?

-I want to know who’s the most popular artist on FMA, but this can be a tricky question because there are a lot of ways to measure whether an artist is popular or successful.
+I want to know the most popular artist on FMA, but this can be a tricky question because there are a lot of ways to measure whether an artist is popular or successful.
 For my analysis I measured an artist’s popularity on the FMA by listens and interest counts of their tracks.

 ![Image](docs/assets/fma/Dashboard 1.png)